-How to AirPlay OS X from iPhone/iPad/iPod with Ease
+How to AirPlay Mac OS X from iPhone/iPad/iPod with Ease

-Ever had a song or video kept on an iPhone, iPod, or iPad, and wished you could play it on through the speakers and display of an OS X based computer (Mac)?
-Instead of copying the file over to the computer (which may not be allowed because of DRM anyway), you can turn to the free OS X AirPlay receiver to receive the file directly from the iOS device to an OS X computer.
+Ever had a song or video kept on an iPhone, iPod, or iPad, and wished you could play it on through the speakers and display of an OS X based Mac computer?
+Instead of copying the file over to the computer (which may not be allowed because of DRM anyway), you can turn to the free Mac OS X AirPlay receiver to receive the file directly from the iOS device iPhone/iPad to an OS X Mac computer.
 Setting up the Mac as AirPlay OS X receiveris all you need to do.

 OS X, the operation system of Mac, gains great reputation for its simplicity and functionality.
 OS X keeps developing to elevate the experience of using a Mac, one case in point is that Apple puts ongoing efforts to upgrade AirPlay capabilities of the system.
 The number of Mac apps that came out promising to bring AirPlay on the desktop is quite overwhelming.
 An AirPlay OS X software is a program to wirelessly send media to Apple TV or AirPlay supported amplifiers and receive media from iPhone/iPad/iPod/Mac.
 A perfect AirPlay OS X program enables iOS to hook up to an OS X with little effort.